AgnikChattaraj/login-signup-page/README.md

 sudo mysql -u root -p -e "TRUNCATE TABLE login_signup.users;"   # Reset users table

 That’s everything you need to bring the stack up from scratch.
-If you’d like a script to automate parts of this or instructions for deployment
+If you’d like a script to automate parts of this or instructions for deployment, just let me know!